After Hurricane Katrina struck the Gulf coast,

 New Orleans was and still is a terrible place to live.
 It is a city famous for exhibitionists,

-rate in New Orleans is the nation's second highest when you look at the statistics
+rate in New Orleans is the nation's second highest — at ten times the national average — when

 troublemakers.
 Was it a mistake to invite them to Texas?
 At the time, that was what the rest of